Massanutten Military Academy

-Massanutten Military Academy (MMA) is a coeducational military school for grades 5 through 12 and one academic postgraduate year, located in Woodstock, Virginia, United States.
+Massanutten Military Academy (MMA) is a coeducational military school for grades 8 through 12 and one academic postgraduate year, located in Woodstock, Virginia, United States.

 History

+19th century

-The Massanutten Military Academy, named for the nearby mountain, was established by the Virginia Classis of the Reformed Church in 1899.
+Massanutten Military Academy, named for the nearby mountain, was established by the Virginia Classis of the Reformed Church in 1899.
 The school opened on September 12, 1899, with 40 students, half of whom were boarders.

+20th century

 From the beginning the school was coed, with the first graduating class in 1902 consisting of three boys and three girls.
 In 1905, the first of two significant events in the history of the school occurred: Howard J. Benchoff was appointed the school president.
 He stayed in that position for nearly five decades, to be succeeded for the next decade and a half by his son.
 Lantz Hall, the second structure on the academy grounds, was begun in 1907 and dedicated in 1909, to accommodate a growing student population.